CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 `TILE_*` semantics provide meaning for properties associated with a particular tile, and should take precedence over equivalent metadata on parent objects, as well as over values derived from subdivision schemes like [3DTILES_implicit_tiling](../../../extensions/3DTILES_implicit_tiling).

+If property values are missing, either because the property is omitted or the property table contains `noData` values, the original tile properties are used, such as those explicitly defined in tileset JSON or implicitly derived from subdivision schemes like [3DTILES_implicit_tiling](../../../extensions/3DTILES_implicit_tiling).

 In particular, `TILE_BOUNDING_BOX`, `TILE_BOUNDING_REGION`, and `TILE_BOUNDING_SPHERE` semantics each define a more specific bounding volume for a tile than is implicitly calculated from [3DTILES_implicit_tiling](../../../extensions/3DTILES_implicit_tiling).
 If more than one of these semantics are available for a tile, clients may select the most appropriate option based on use case and performance requirements.

 #### Tile Semantics